 Clearly we need to understand all aspects of the Cuckoo’s annual cycle before we can begin to suggest what might be driving the decline.

-Whilst the Cuckoo has been well studied during the breeding season here in the UK, once they head off on migration very little was known about the routes they take or where in Africa they spent the winter months.
-There has only been one recovery of a young bird that was found in mid-winter in Cameroon and that was 82 years ago.
-If we can pinpoint areas of importance then we can look at whether there are pressures there which could explain the losses of the British Cuckoo.
+Whilst the Cuckoo had been well studied during the breeding season here in the UK, once they head off on migration very little was known about the routes they take or where in Africa they spent the winter months.
+Previous to this project, there had only been one recovery of a young bird that was found in mid-winter in Cameroon - 82 years ago.
+If we could identify areas of importance for these birds, then we can study pressures there which could explain the losses of the British Cuckoo.

 Information gleaned from the project will help to form conservation strategies and initiate action.
 Read about what we have already learnt from the project and view a summary of our published research paper on how Cuckoo declines are linked to different migration routes taken to Africa.